Inzhenerka/docs.getdbt.tech/website/docs/guides/fusion-package-compat.md

 ---
-title: "Fusion package compatibility guide"
+title: "Fusion package upgrade guide"
 id: "fusion-package-compat"
 description: "Learn how to upgrade your packages to be compatible with the dbt Fusion engine."
 intro_text: "Learn how to upgrade your packages to be compatible with the dbt Fusion engine."